jhtools/jhtools.mkmodule/README.md

 # jhtools.mkmodule

-Create a powershell script module
+Create a powershell script module.
+The idea for the module was taken from here: https://github.com/AtlassianPS/JiraPS

 ## Usage